Aruba Flamingo Beach: Worth $125? + How To Visit in 2023

 The colorful capital city, Oranjestad is worth exploring for a couple hours indulging in its cuisine, culture, and history.

 The US $ is accepted everywhere.
 You can also pay for everything in Florin, the local currency.

 ARUBA FLAMINGO BEACH – WORTH IT?

-Is it worth going you ask?
+Is it worth going to this Aruba beach with flamingos you ask?

 The flamingos are beautiful and the interaction can be too.
-The island makes an ideal Caribbean getaway with white sand beach, translucent water, palm trees, and all the trimmings that come with an island getaway.
+The island makes an ideal Caribbean getaway with white sand beach, translucent waterfalls, palm trees, and all the trimmings that come with an island getaway.